 Address: Saddle Mountain State Park Rd, Seaside, OR 97138

 This trail is breathtaking, literally and metaphorically.
 It’s a stunning hike that ascends to a 3,290-foot elevation summit.
-For the duration of the hike, you’ll gain 1,640 feet in elevation over two-and-half miles (it’s a five-mile hike in total because it is an out-and-back trail).
+For the hike, you’ll gain 1,640 feet in elevation over two and a half miles (it’s a five-mile hike in total because it is an out-and-back trail).
 It’s moderately steep but well-maintained throughout.

 On this hike, you’ll see Oregon’s coastal forests, the Pacific Ocean, up and down the coastline, and many mountains.
-On a clear day, you’ll be able to spot Mount Rainier, Mount St. Helens, Mount Adams, Mount Hood, Mount Jefferson, and more.
+On a clear day, you can spot Mount Rainier, Mount St. Helens, Mount Adams, Mount Hood, Mount Jefferson, and more.

 Early Blue Violet (which feeds the rare and beautiful Silverspot Butterfly, reintroduced in 2018) and Saddle Mountain Bittercress only grow on this mountain.